fenago/ansible-course/md/Lab_2.md

 eye.
 In addition, there are libraries available in most programming languages for working with YAML.

-This reflects one of the core goals of Ansible---to produce easy-to-read (and write) code that described the target state of a given host.
-Ansible playbooks are (ideally) supposed to be self-documenting, as documentation is often an afterthought in busy technology environments---so, what better way to document than through the automation system responsible for deploying code?

-Before we dive into YAML structure, a word on the files themselves.
-Files written in YAML can optionally begin with [\-\--] (as seen in the example playbook in the previous section) and end with [\...].
-This applies to all files in YAML, regardless of whether it is employed by Ansible or another system, and indicates that the file is in the YAML language.
-You will find that most examples of Ansible playbooks (as well as roles and other associated YAML files) start with [\-\--] but do not end with [\...]---the header is sufficient to clearly denote that the file uses the YAML format.

 Let\'s explore the YAML language through the example playbook we created in the preceding section: